Indeterminism: Necessary but insufficient causation

 If x is a sufficient cause of y, then the presence of y implies that x may have preceded it.
 (However, another cause z may alternatively cause y.
 Thus the presence of y does not imply the presence of x, or z, or any other suspect.)

 It is possible for everything to have a necessary cause, even while indeterminism holds and the future is open, because a necessary condition does not lead to a single inevitable effect.
-Indeterministic (or probabilistic) causation is a proposed possibility, such that "everything has a cause" is not a clear statement of determinism.
+Indeterministic (or probabilistic) causation is a proposed possibility, such that "everything has a cause" is not a clear statement of indeterminism.